 - Use the Correct Clothes and Footwear

 Keep in mind that Spinning will cause a lot of sweating, wearing clothes that will just absorb your sweat isn’t something we would recommend.
-Wearing breathable clothing, or dry fit clothing would be more advisable.
+Wearing breathable clothing, or dry-fit clothing would be more advisable.
 It is light and definitely more comfortable during the workout.

 The proper footwear needs to be used even in your first class.
 Running shoes and sneakers are discouraged.
 The soles of these shoes are quite soft and would not be stable on the pedal.

-If your gym does not provide cycling shoes, you can wear athletic shoes with a firm soul to keep your foot stable on the pedal.
+If your gym does not provide cycling shoes, you can wear athletic shoes with a firm sole to keep your foot stable on the pedal.
 Wearing the right kind of shoe prevents unwanted injuries from occurring.